hanwiz/context-queries/README.md

 # Why use Context-queries?
 I know, media-queries are standard, but I don't like them. :)

+I mean, in a modular responsive website project, <b>the context should be the point</b>, not the media device.
+The design of a news list displayed on a smartphone or on a desktop sidebar is so different?

 Context-queries works by matching the correct css style depending on the container size, not on the device viewport size.

-What are the advantages of this approach?
+<b>What are the advantages of this approach?</b>

 You can easily reuse the same element block (html+css) in many sections of your website (main section, header, sidebar,...).
 No matter if the user will display it via tablet, smartphone, webtv,...